jholiphant/Auditing-Glicko-2/README.md

 | `glicko_white` | float64 | White's pre-game Glicko-2 rating (baseline comparison + dynamic-model seed) |
 | `glicko_black` | float64 | Black's pre-game Glicko-2 rating |

-### A clean side-result: the model found the bots by itself

-Fitting the static model, the highest-skill accounts turned out to be **chess engines** — `Stockfish13`, `ArasanX`, and others — clustered at the θ ceiling (~+3.1).
-The model flagged them with no knowledge of account types, purely from skill.
-Cross-checking against the Lichess titles API confirmed **114 BOT accounts** (including human-*named* ones like `Moment-That-Inspires` that a name filter would miss).
-Removing their 348k games (6.3%) is the cleaned dataset everything else runs on.

 ---

 ## Part A — Auditing Glicko-2 on its own terms

-**The fair fight:** same data as Glicko-2, prospective predictions only, scored by [Ranked Probability Score](https://en.wikipedia.org/wiki/Probabilistic_forecasting) (lower = better).
+We use the same data as Glicko-2, prospective predictions only, scored by [Ranked Probability Score](https://en.wikipedia.org/wiki/Probabilistic_forecasting) (lower = better).

 We built a **baseline ladder** — starting from nothing and adding one piece of Glicko's information at a time — to decompose exactly where its predictive power comes from: